DarchevilleThomas/RayTracer/README.md

 You can test the project in 2 different ways :

+1. First way :
-1. First way, get the bash script 'scriptMain.sh' in the scripts folder at the root of the project as well as the jar file 'saeMain.jar'.
+ - get the bash script 'scriptMain.sh' in the scripts folder at the root of the project as well as the jar file 'saeMain.jar'.

-Put them in the same folder, in a terminal go to this file and run the command : ```bash [nameScript] [test.txt]``` This first way will carry out the tests with the Main branch of our project.
+ - Put them in the same folder, in a terminal go to this file and run the command : ```bash [nameScript] [test.txt]```

+This first way will carry out the tests with the Main branch of our project.
 In this main branch there are all the features that work perfectly.